Notre Dame vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Notre Dame and its opponents have combined to score more than 47 points in three of five games this season.

-- Virginia Tech has combined with its opponents to score more than 47 points in two games this season.
+- Virginia Tech's games have gone over 47 points in two opportunities this season.

-- Saturday's over/under is 7.3 points lower than the two team's combined 54.3 points per game average.

-- This contest's total is 8.3 points above the 38.7 these two squads combine to surrender per game this season.
+- The combined points per game average of the two teams, 54.3, is 7.3 points greater than Saturday's over/under.

+- The 38.7 combined points per game that these two squads have allowed this season are 8.3 fewer than the 47 over/under in this contest.

 - The 55 PPG average total in Hokies games this season is eight points more than this game's over/under.